GenerateNU/arenius/backend/internal/README.md

 Also returns `total` and `count`, where total is the total number of line items that fit those query parameters, ignoring pagination, and count is the number of line items returned in this request.

-`reconcilation_status` should be one of: ["reconciled", "unreconciled", "recommended"]
+`reconcilation_status` should be one of: ["reconciled", "unreconciled", "recommended", "offset"]

-If `carbon_offset` is true, will return only scope 0 line items.
-If it is false, will return all non-zero scoped line items.
-Both `scope` and `carbon_offset` cannot be set simulateneously.

 ```go
 Query Parameters: